-So what if we encouraged our children, right from the start, to recognize the access they already have to their own guidance and wellbeing?
+So what if we encouraged our children, right from the start, to recognize and access their own guidance and wellbeing?
 How would we do that?
-I, for one, admit that my wordy, heady writing would probably not help the young children.

 Thankfully, there are those who know precisely how to do this.
 And I am happy to report that I found two of them who have done this beautifully.
-They teach meditation and yoga, and together have created a children’s book.
+They teach meditation and yoga and more, and together have created a children’s book.
 Star Child was written by Mercy Joy Barber and illustrated in partnership with Hollie Meador.
 Mercy’s youngest daughter Zoe helped out too.

 It is hard for me to describe the book, because no words I come up with does it justice.
 What I can tell you is my reaction to it.
 The first time I read it cover to cover, I cried.
 When I see or hear or read something that rings so true to my heart and soul, that is what happens.
 Abraham says that tears always accompany a shedding of resistance.
 I love that.